-There are a number of preprint servers for the health and life sciences where you can submit your own preprint, or read, download, and comment on preprints that have been shared.
-Uploaded content is screened for appropriateness, plagiarism, and health or security risks before being publicly posted.
+There are many preprint servers for the health and life sciences where you can submit your own preprint, and access and comment on published preprints.
+Uploaded content undergoes a basic screening for appropriateness, plagiarism, and health or security risks before being publicly posted.
 Most sites assign DOIs (a unique digital object identifier) to each preprint, and some sites allow updated versions to be uploaded.

 - bioRxiv (biological sciences).
 Began operations in 2013, operated by Cold Spring Harbor Laboratory (CSHL) with support from the Chan Zuckerberg Initiative.
-The largest server in its field with over 50,000 preprints, bioRxiv links from preprint to published articles and integrates with selected journal submission systems.
+The largest server in its field, bioRxiv links from preprint to published articles and integrates with selected journal submission systems.

 - medRxiv (health sciences).
-Launched June 2019, founded by CSHL, Yale University and BMJ, and hosted by CSHL.
-Includes subject areas for Dentistry, Nursing, Pharmacology, and Physical Therapy.
+Launched June 2019, founded by Cold Spring Harbor Lab, Yale University and BMJ, and hosted by CSHL.
+Includes subject areas for Dentistry, Medicine, Nursing, Pharmacology, and Physical Therapy.

 - OSF Preprints (multiple disciplines).
-Open Science Framework offers 8000 unique preprints in ten broad disciplines Open source and produced by the non-profit Center for Open Science for dozens of disciplinary preprint servers.
+Open source platform from the Center for Open Science for dozens of disciplinary preprint servers.
 Includes an integrated search interface across major preprint servers.

 - PeerJ PrePrints (medicine, biology, computer science).
-5000 preprints from the open access publisher PeerJ.
+Preprints from the open access publisher PeerJ.

 - Preprints.org (multiple disciplines).
-10,000 preprints in all STEM fields as well as social sciences, arts, and humanities.
+Preprints in all STEM fields as well as social sciences, arts, and humanities.
 Produced by the open access publisher MDPI.